 Tenderloins and rib roasts are definitely best when cooked to no more than a medium-rare.
 Once they reach medium, they're less juicy and tender.

 The following table shows the final internal temperature of the grilled roast beef when it's at the different levels of doneness.

-But for the roast to reach the desired temperature and level of doneness, the meat has to be removed from the grill when its internal temperature is from 5 to 10 degrees under the target temperature.
+But for the roast to reach the desired temperature, the meat has to be removed from the grill when its internal temperature is from 5 to 10 degrees under the target.
 Read the next section for the explanation.